drewnzai/drewnzai/README.md

 My name is **Andrew Nzai**, a software engineer, primarily a full-stack web developer, from Kenya.

  - I am currently a student pursuing a Bsc.
 Computer Science degree.
- - Aside from web development, I am also interested in Computer Graphics.
+ - Aside from web development, I am also interested in Penetration Testing and Exploit Development.

 I am proficient in the following technology: